jpmorganchase/onyx-ssi-sdk/src/services/common/signatures/README.md

 A Verifiable Credential can be encoded into JWT claims with the signature being a JWS.
 The [W3C Spec](https://www.w3.org/TR/vc-data-model/#jwt-encoding) outlines the details of this conversion.

-The JWT Credential represents an external proof type of the W3C standard, as the proof wraps the Credential data model, instead of being included in the data, as with the JSON-LD proof type
+The JWT Credential represents an external proof type of the W3C standard, as the proof wraps the Credential data model, instead of being included in the data, as with the JSON-LD proof type.

 ### JSON-LD Basics